 The Eagle Scout Court of Honor was bestowed upon Tyler John Koelsch on March 12 at the Eastridge Presbyterian Church in Lincoln, Neb.
 Tyler is the son of Rick Koelsch, formerly of Great Bend and the late Jane Koelsch.
 Grandparents are LeRoy and Jean Dringmann and June Koelsch, all of Great Bend.
 Tyler is a member of Boy Scouts of America Troop #2 Cornhusker Council.
 His scoutmaster is Scott Connors.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 The following meals will be served Sept.
-15 through Sept.
-19. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
+29 through Oct.
+3. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The annual Kansas Originals Spirit of Kansas Festival will be held on Oct.
 11th.
 Starting at 10 a.m. and ending at 4 p.m., a line-up of musicians from around the area will be performing under the Big Tent and talented artists, craftsmen and food producers will be hand on for visitors to meet and learn from.
 To add to the days fun and excitement, Autumn Leaf Alpacas of Natoma, will be bringing their alpacas and angora goats for people to pet and enjoy.
 A large selection of specialty Kansas foods will be available for taste-testing.
 The day will ...